FAQs About IBC Meetings and Minutes

 What are acceptable modes of convening IBCs?
 May IBCs conduct official business by email?

-The NIH Guidelines do not prescribe how IBCs should be convened, but they do speak to the preparation of meeting minutes (Section IV-B-2-a-(7)), and they encourage institutions to accommodate public attendance at meetings (Section IV-B-2-a-(6)).
+The NIH Guidelines do not prescribe how IBCs should be convened, but they do speak to the requirement for meeting minutes (Section IV-B-2-a-(7)), and they encourage institutions to accommodate public attendance at meetings (Section IV-B-2-a-(6)).
 Thus, IBCs should be convened in a manner that allows for fulfillment of these two expectations.
-In general, email exchanges cannot fulfill these expectations of the NIH Guidelines, and thus it is not acceptable for IBCs to “meet” by email.
+In general, email exchanges cannot fulfill these expectations of the NIH Guidelines, and thus it is not acceptable for IBCs to “meet” by email to conduct official business.

 What constitutes an appropriate quorum for the purpose of convening an IBC meeting?